 Now, if you have pets, things will get even more complicated.
 Since this is a rabies-free state, your pets will have to be tested and quarantined before finding their way back to your comfortable coach.
 It will be stressful for both you and your pets, but once your pets pass the tests you will live happily forever, running on the beaches of Hawaii—although not many of them actually allow pets on their sand.
 Also, if you’re planning to rent a place in Hawaii, it will take you a while before finding an owner who will actually allow them inside.

 Add to this list the fact that living in Hawaii is a bit pricier than living in pretty much any other state, and prepare your wallet.
 For example, if you are moving here from California, expect an increase of at least ten percent in the cost of living.

 2. Everything Moves Slower

 You don’t have to rush in Hawaii.
 No one else does it!
 After all, you’re living in paradise now, so there’s no need to hurry to get anywhere.
 And this applies primarily to traffic!
 If you were under the impression that traffic is light here and you can get everywhere on time, you’re wrong.
-Traffic is so much slower in Hawaii than in many other parts in the country.
-As a matter of fact, Honolulu has been awarded the prize for having the second worst traffic in USA, after Los Angeles.
-It seems that the average Honolulu resident spends about 50 hours annually in traffic, so prepare your audio books and motivation CDs, because you will have plenty of time to listen to them while being stuck in traffic…in paradise.
+Traffic is so much slower in Hawaii than in many other parts of the country.
+As a matter of fact, Honolulu has been awarded the prize for having the second-worst traffic in the USA, after Los Angeles.
+It seems that the average Honolulu resident spends about 50 hours annually in traffic, so prepare your audiobooks and motivation CDs, because you will have plenty of time to listen to them while being stuck in traffic…in paradise.

 Would You Move to Hawaii?